opengisch/QField-docs/documentation/reference/qfieldcloud/architecture.en.md

 The data is stored on the **[`webdav_data`]** volume.

-Can alternatively be used in place of the `minio` File Storage for storing the files.
+Can alternatively be used in place of the **`rustfs` File Storage** for storing the files.
 Can optionally be used for storing only attachments on it.

 !!! info
     The webdav storage is optional, it is not a requirement for the system to work properly.

 If used, the webdav storage service should be replaced by a proper WebDAV server, e.g. NextCloud.

 #### [`db`] App PostgreSQL